mathspp/mathspp/pages/02.blog/write-a-coding-agent-from-first-principles/item.md

  - provides five tools that the agent can use to read, write, and execute code

 If you ignore the function definitions, all your code fits in _under_ 100 lines of code, which is pretty impressive.
-You can get the full agent code [from this GitHub repository](https://github.com/mathspp/coding-agent-tutorial).
+You can get the full agent code [from this GitHub repository](https://github.com/mathspp/coding-agent-tutorial), and this article stops [at the tag “part 1 complete”](https://github.com/mathspp/coding-agent-tutorial/tree/part-1-complete).

 To keep exploring the world of coding agents, there are three natural directions in which you can take your agent: